-Under the provisions of ASC 855, Subsequent Events ("ASC 855"), companies are required to evaluate events and transactions that occur after the balance sheet date but before the date the Statement of Financial Condition is issued, or available to be issued in the case of non-public entities.
+Under the provisions of ASC 855, Subsequent Events ("ASC 855"), companies are required to evaluate events and transactions that occur after the balance sheet date but before the date the Statement of Financial Condition is issued.
 As such, the Company is required to evaluate and recognize in the Statement of Financial Condition the effect of all events or transactions that provide additional evidence of conditions that existed at the balance sheet date, including estimates inherent in the preparation of the Statement of Financial Condition.

-The Company evaluated all events subsequent to September 30, 2023, through December 1, 2023, the date on which the Statement of Financial Condition are available to be issued.
-On December 1, 2023, the Company spun off from MCM, and became a direct subsidiary of MHA.
-The subordinated loan with MCM was transferred to MHA.
-On December 1, 2023, the Company received a new \$175,000 revolving subordinated loan facility with MHBK London.
-There were no other material recognizable or non-recognizable subsequent events during this period.
+The Company evaluated all events subsequent to September 30, 2024, through December 3, 2024, the date on which the Statement of Financial Condition was issued.
+There were no material recognizable or non-recognizable subsequent events during this period.